 (4914.5)

-Correlation test on MC-OOK symbols
+Correlation test on WUR OOK symbols

 An autocorrelation metric indicative of that used for L-STF detection in non-WUR receivers is defined.
 The correlation metric is given in Equation (30-12),

 where M = 16, which is the number of samples in an 800 ns time period, sampled at 20 MHz, and N=6, which is the number of 800 ns time periods over which the correlation metric is calculated.